P4UL-M/projet_python_Book/README.md

 - execute the main file or the App.pyw

-- the App is divised in 4 tab :
+- the App is divided in 4 tabs:
-  - first the home page where you can see the recommandation of the user connected,the last books added, the last books read
+  - first the home page where you can see the recommendation of the user connected, the last books added, the last books read
   - second the search tab to search a user or a book
   - third to connect as/create a user, or see its information, edit it or delete it
   - fourth to add a book

 - to see a book you just have to double click on it in the main page or the search tab
   - you can see all the info : title, global rating,style